Getting to School

 A cycle shelter is provided for those who wish to cycle.
 Permission should be sought from the Office before using this facility.
 (Click here for application form) Children should wear a cycle helmet and follow the road safety codes and an adult should escort younger children.
 Cycles should be padlocked and are left at the owner’s risk.
 The school offers Bikeability training for pupils in Y6 to promote safe cycling.

-The car park is for staff, visitors and permit holders only and must not be used by parents when delivering and collecting their children.
+The car park is for staff, visitors and permit holders only and must not be used by parents when delivering and collecting their children at any time.
 There is a public car park close by in which parents should park.
 Click here for more details.

 If you are unable to walk to school or use the public car park and walk, please be considerate to our neighbours if you choose to park in nearby roads.
 Do not: